Teaching your Dog Basic Manners

 when the dog is not pulling but will tighten when pulled on.
 They are designed to have only a few inches of tightening (depending on size) unlike a chain slip or choke collar that really can choke your dog if he pulls hard enough.
 If your puppy learns that pulling results in the collar coming off, he has just learned a bad behavior.
 The Martingale collars are wonderful for those breeds with narrow flat heads like collies and some retriever breeds.
 A regular collar will slip off of those head types if the dog pulls backwards.
 These collars can be left on the dog too, unlike a chain choke collar, which should NEVER be left on a dog.
 A choke collar can get caught on something and if you are not around to rescue your dog, he or she can choke to death!

 There are helpful aids like head collars (Gentle Leader & Halti) that will discourage a dog from pulling but when you are starting off with a young puppy, these devices will not be needed.
 If you are starting a older puppy or adult dog with some very bad pulling habits, I recommend the head collars, Gentle Leader is a good one that is fully adjustable but there are others.
 I personally have used the Halti head collars and Gentle Leaders both in my dog kennel facility.
+NOTE- The Halti brand has had some improvements made to it, and has been rebranded as the HOLT head collar.
+As there is always a chance that the dog might pull the harness off his face during initial training, the Holt has been redesigned to attach to the dog’s collar as well.

 I found the Gentle Leaders stay on better but they have to be very snug and some dogs hate this.
 The Halti head collar has to be the right size or it slips off the dogs nose when he paws at his muzzle.
 I would advise that when working with head collars, that you attach the other end of the leash to a regular collar on the dog as well.
 Why?
 Just in case the dog paws the head collar off his nose that you still have some control.